Black History Month Profile: Ruth Batson

 As a bridge leader, Batson’s activism and story in particular challenges modern historiographical understandings of Black female political agency against racial injustice.
 In her endeavor to raise a particularly Black and female consciousness to mediate change efforts, Batson travels within a current of Black women’s pivotal roles in the struggle for Black self-sovereignty against oppressive institutional forces.

-To learn more about Ruth Batson and other black women central to the Civil Rights movement, check out:“They Told Us Our Kids Were Stupid: Ruth Batson and the Educational Movement in Boston” In Groundwork: Local Black Freedom Movements in America, by Jeanne Theoharis (Editor), Komozi Woodard (Editor), Charles M. Payne (Foreword)
+“They Told Us Our Kids Were Stupid: Ruth Batson and the Educational Movement in Boston” In Groundwork: Local Black Freedom Movements in America, by Jeanne Theoharis (Editor), Komozi Woodard (Editor), Charles M. Payne (Foreword)

 How Long?
 How Long?: African-American Women in the Struggle for Civil Rights by Belinda Robnett (Author)